aws/aws-cdk/tools/@aws-cdk/node-bundle/README.md

 The resulting packages are still npm installable packages, but the entrypoints you specify are replaced with a bundled version of them, embedding all their dependencies inline.
 Note that embedding dependencies means you are effectively redistributing third-party software.
-This has legal implications, since it requires proper attribution of those dependencies, validating their licenses allow such redistribution.
+This could have legal/licensing implications, and typically requires proper attribution of the bundled dependencies, while validating their licenses allow such redistribution.

-This tool takes care of all that:
+This tool does the following:

 - Bundle dependencies inside the package.

-  > This is currently done with [esbuild](), but is subject to change.
+  > Currently done with [esbuild](https://esbuild.github.io), but is subject to change.

-- Validate and create NOTICE files with complete third-party attributions.
+- Validate and create THIRD_PARTY_LICENCES files with complete third-party attributions.

-  > This is currently done with [license-checker](https://www.npmjs.com/package/license-checker), but is subject to change.
+  > Currently done with [license-checker](https://www.npmjs.com/package/license-checker), but is subject to change.

 - Enforce no circular imports are exhibited in your package, nor in your dependency closure.

-  > This is currently done with [madge](https://www.npmjs.com/package/madge), but is subject to change.
+  > Currently done with [madge](https://www.npmjs.com/package/madge), but is subject to change.
+  > This is necessary because circular imports mess up the declaration order of types in the bundled file.

+### Disclaimer

+- Features of this package rely on the dependencies' declared licensing information, etc... and if that is incorrect, the tool may not notice/warn about that.

+- The user of this package remains responsible for complying to their dependencies' licensing requirements.

+- While this package makes reasonable efforts to ensure the produced THIRD_PARTY_LICENSES file is correct, the user is responsible for ensuring the output is correct (this is why it is recommended to check it into source control) If unsure, users should seek legal counsel before releasing bundled artifacts.

 ## Alternative Approaches